-Mr. Speaker, the residents of Arctic Bay went to play (interpretation ends) Ping Pong (interpretation) although on Friday it was misunderstood.
-It's now called (interpretation ends) ping pong. (interpretation) They had a very successful tournament, which was quite enjoyable to watch.
+We now know it's (interpretation ends) ping pong. (interpretation) They had a very successful tournament, which was quite enjoyable to watch.
 I believe there were seven communities that participated in this tournament.

-The parent/coaches, Cody Kilabuk and Crystal Enoogoo, worked very hard to bring the participants here raising funds.
+The parent/coaches, Cody Kilabuk and Crystal Enoogoo, worked very hard to raise the funds to bring the participants here.
 They also ensured the athletes practised hard.
-When Inuit work together, anything becomes possible.
-I would like to congratulate them as well and the participants:
+When we work together, anything becomes possible.
+I would like to congratulate them as well and the players who came here were: